Simple rooms, colourful street

-If you’d prefer a larger and more modern-style hostel in the Surasak vicinity, Saphai Pae is a good choice.
 If you’re looking for something more conducive to an extended stay, on the way to FAB you’ll pass several small serviced apartment buildings that often rent out reasonable double rooms with air-con, fridge and TV for around 650 baht a night.

 Address: 45 Charoen Rat Soi 3, Bangkok

 T: (02) 675 5915;